 Some of these images are "free" -- for others there is a fee.
 "Royalty-free" means that you don't have to pay royalty fees for use, but you may still have to pay a fee for the image.
 Visit these sites with caution as the pop-up ads can be invasive and read the fine print before you use any image.

-For a recent (Dec 2017) overview of 85 stock photo and license free image sites, with an emphasis on Creative Commons and Public Domain images, see this article by Jake Rheude: 85 Free Stock Photo Resources -- How to Use Them.
+For a recent (2018) overview of over 100 stock photo and license free image sites, with an emphasis on Creative Commons and Public Domain images, see this article by Jason Acidre: 100+ Amazing Free Stock Image & Photo Resources for 2018.